 The Trust recognizes revenue on its financial instruments in accordance with IFRS 9.
-Revenue is recognized when and only when, the Trust becomes party to the monthly distributions related to the instruments and collection is reasonably assured.
+Revenue is recognized when and only when, the Trust becomes party to the monthly distributions, interest and discretionary common distributions related to the instruments and collection is reasonably assured.